freitzzz/arqsoft-19-20-ifp205/P1/ADD/iteration2/README.md

 Given the iteration goal selected drivers in Step 2, it is necessary to define which design concepts will be taken in account to realize the elements to refine selected in Step 3.
 The design concents proposed are the following:

 - Architectural Patterns:
-    - MVC (Model-View-Controller) architectural pattern which allows a clean separation of responsibilities in GFAB.
+    - MVC (Model-View-Controller) architectural pattern which allows a clean separation of responsibilities in GFAB and GFAW components.
 Model will hold responsibilities regarding business logic functionalities and definitions, while controller handles the produced interface requests as well as any other external component communication.
 View will have the responsibility to define passive views that represent state of requests and responses using models data.
-    - MVVM (ModelView ViewModel) architectural pattern for GFAW component, as React.JS implies an active view in which the view needs to change its state over the time, using data bindings and computed properties.
+In GFAW the controller handles events that are emitted from the view, and the model are model definitions that are consumed of GFAB component.

 - Adoption of **DDD** in GFAB component, by defining:
     - Aggregate Roots for entities